eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

         - certain buttons stop functioning
         - etc.
     - Points will be deducted from their corresponding rubric items when the feature doesn't work when playing the game a second time

+### Pause (20 points)

+- A pause button should appear on the top right corner in the game window (next to the scoreboard) when the game is running
+- Clicking the pause button or pressing the "esc" key should pause the game and display a "pause menu" (as shown in the [screenshot](#pause-screen))
+- When the game is paused, nothing in the game window should change
+    - This means:
+        - the player cannot move
+        - the asteroids do not move
+        - new asteroids, shields, portals should not be spawned
+        - the score, danger, and level values remain the same
+    - The only exception to this is that existing shields and portals (i.e. those that were already on the screen before pausing) may disappear after a fixed time period even when the game is paused
+        - Optional: Feel free to challenge yourself to make the shields & portals not disappear when the game is paused
+- When the game is paused, the game window in the background should appear darker (the objects in the game window should still be somewhat visible)
+- The "pause menu" should have the following components:
+    - "Game Paused" title
+    - Rocket gif
+    - "Resume" button
+    - "Restart" button
+    - "Exit" button
+- Required Style:
+    - The pause menu should be both vertically and horizontally centered (w.r.t. the game window)
+    - All components in the pause menu should be horizontally centered
+    - The "Game Paused" title should have a large font size (e.g. 60px)
+    - The "Restart" and "Exit" buttons should be next to each other horizontally, and below the "Resume" button vertically
+    - The "Resume" button's width should be equal to the other two buttons' combined width

+### Resume (5 points)

+- When the game is paused, clicking the "Resume" button or pressing the "space" key resumes the game
+    - This means:
+        - hiding the pause menu
+        - making all objects in the game window going back to their normal state/motion
+    - i.e. The game can be played just like before pausing
+- It is ok if there is a discrepancy between the spawning of new shields and portals (and asteroids, if you will) before pausing vs. after resuming the game
+    - e.g. Suppose there were only 4 seconds left until a new shield spawns before pausing, it is ok for the new shield to spawn after any seconds between 0 to 9 (instead of exactly 4 seconds) after resuming the game

 ## Hints